Entering a licence

 You can close the license on one computer if you are not currently using Cycles 4D but need to use the license on another machine.

 Clicking this button will temporarily release the Cycles 4D license so that you can use the license on another machine.
 You can use Cycles 4D on this machine again by clicking 'Allocate License' or by restarting Cinema 4D (in both cases this of course is dependent on a license seat being available).
-Note that this differs from the serial number manager (see above) which lets you permanently disable a Cycles 4D license on a machine until you deliberately re-enable it.
+Note that this differs from the licence entry dialog (see above) which lets you permanently disable a Cycles 4D license on a machine until you deliberately re-enable it.

 If you have released the Cycles 4D license on a machine you can re-allocate it by clicking this button.
 This assumes that a license seat is available, of course.